Matschock/Evaluate-News-NLP/README.md

+# Project Description

+This reqo contains an app to perfom Sentiment Analysis on inputed text.
+The text the user inputs will be analysed and the reults will be give out under Results on the webpage.

+## How to run the app

+To run the app, first build the dist folder with the command "npm run build-prod".
+Then run the command npm start and go to http://localhost:8081/ in your browser.

+## dependencies

+For dependencies please check the package.json file.

 # Project Instructions

 This repo is your starter code for the project.
 It is the same as the starter code we began with in lesson 2.
 Install and configure Webpack just as we did in the course.
 Feel free to refer to the course repo as you build this one, and remember to make frequent commits and to create and merge branches as necessary!